2025 Admissions guidance

 • The Standard Entry Requirements represent the range of grades required to be considered for an offer.

-• If you are predicted grades below our standard range, we may still consider you for an offer.
+• If you have predicted grades below our standard range, we may still consider you for an offer.
 If this applies to you, we will advise you of our decision timing in your application acknowledgement.

 Applicants must also meet any Additional Requirements listed (subject requirements / admissions tests / work experience / interviews / pre-entry programme) in order to be considered